tachyons-css/tachyons/docs/layout/widths.md

 # Widths

-The widths module contains both a five-step width scale based on powers of two as well as a series of percentage values that can be combined with floats for an infinitely nestable and fully responsive grid system.
+The widths module contains both a five-step width scale based on powers of two as well as a series of percentage values that can be combined with flexbox for an infinitely nestable and fully responsive grid system.

 ## Examples